Group Leader

 Radhika Mehta: Postdoctoral Scholar Alumna

-PhD (Chemistry) University of Texas at Austin
+Ph.D., University of Texas at Austin (Chemistry)

-Pumpkinseed, Research Scientist
+Current Research Scientist at Pumpkinseed

 My research interests broadly include studying metals in biology- especially the interplay between the labile and metalloprotein-bound metal pools.
 In my postdoctoral research, I am studying the copper transcription factor, copper response regulator-1 (CRR1), responsible for controlling copper sensing and nutrition in Chlamydomonas reinhardtii.
 More specifically, I am employing molecular biology and genetics tools to delineate steps between copper sensing and CRR1 degradation.